 Note(s): Borrowing is defined as the month-to-month difference in the stock of outstanding loan liabilities plus the net transactions in debt securities.
 These data are unadjusted for seasonality.
 Source(s): Tables 36-10-0640-01 and 36-10-0670-01.

-Overall borrowing by private non-financial corporations, composed of the increase in the level of seasonally unadjusted outstanding loans and the net transactions in debt securities, was \$5.0 billion in September.
-Private non-financial corporations recorded net issuances of \$4.5 billion in debt securities.
+Overall borrowing by private non-financial corporations, composed of the increase in the level of seasonally unadjusted outstanding loans and the net transactions in debt securities, was \$1.5 billion in November.